 When receiving PEP Program RA stipends, students must follow the regulations of their affiliated university.
-Program students affiliated with Waseda University must follow the procedures and payment amounts (unit price standard) specified in Procedures for the Employment of Research Assistants (RA) and Research Support Staff in Waseda University's Research Funds Manual (details provided by the Waseda University PEP Program Office).
+Program students affiliated with Waseda University must follow the procedures and payment amounts (unit price standard) specified in Procedures for the Employment of Research Assistants (RA) and Research Support Staff in Waseda University's Research Funds Manual.